-See the CICS Application Programming Guide for information on how to make application programs and user exit programs threadsafe.
+See Threadsafe programs in CICS Application Programming for information about how to make application programs and user exit programs threadsafe.
 By defining a program to CICS as threadsafe, you are only specifying that the application logic is threadsafe, not that all the EXEC CICS commands included in the program are threadsafe.
 CICS can ensure that EXEC CICS commands are processed safely by switching to the QR TCB for those commands not yet converted that still rely on quasi-reentrancy.
 In order to permit your program to run on an open TCB, CICS needs you to guarantee that your application logic is threadsafe.